joonlabs/php-graphql/README.md

 ## Examples
 Examples can be found in the [examples](https://github.com/joonlabs/php-graphql/tree/master/docs) directory and are additionally discussed in the [documentation](https://joonlabs.github.io/php-graphql/).

+## Motivation
+This project was developed out of internal needs in the company.
+We decided to go with an own implementation to stay in control of performance critical parts, implement cache systems and support file upload from scratch.
+Also this library does not use arrays but explicit parameters for initialization and configuration of types, fields and other objects.
+Thanks to features like named arguments which were added by PHP 8, this library achieves a high readability.
+As nice sideeffect this library seems to outperform the currently most used library [webonyx/graphql-php](https://github.com/webonyx/graphql-php) in terms of speed in many use cases (please see [https://github.com/joonlabs/graphql-benchmarks](https://github.com/joonlabs/graphql-benchmarks) for reference).
 ## Backers and sponsors

 <img src="https://joonlabs.com/php-graphql/backers/joon.png" alt="index.js logo" height="30"/><br>